Aging & Health A to Z

 If your cataracts are small and not bothersome, simply using eyeglasses or contact lenses, brighter lighting, anti-glare glasses, or magnifying lenses may be all that you need.

 Follow all the steps listed above in the Prevention section to slow down cataract growth.
 Have regular check-ups with your eye doctor.
 You may not need cataract surgery for several years.
 In fact, you may never need surgery.

 Make sure that your eyeglasses or contact lenses have an up to date and accurate prescription.
 This will help you deal with cataract symptoms until surgery is necessary.

 Most eye doctors recommend cataract surgery if your quality of life or ability to perform normal daily activities (reading, watching TV, driving at night) are affected.

-In some cases, you may need to have a cataract removed even if it is not affecting you vision.
-For example, it may impede proper examination of your eye.
-If you have another eye problem, such as age-related macular degeneration, glaucoma, or diabetic retinopathy, your doctor may wish to remove your cataract to facilitate treatment of the other condition.
+In some cases, you may need to have a cataract removed even if it is not affecting your vision.
+For example, if the cataract blocks the examination or treatment of a different eye disease such as age-related macular degeneration, or diabetic retinopathy.

 If you decide to have surgery, your doctor will perform some tests and eye measurements a few days before.
 You may have to stop taking certain medications temporarily, and must not eat or drink for twelve hours beforehand.